Multistate metadynamics¶

 the electronic Born-Oppenheimer two-state Hamiltonian is extended by an

-off-diagonal potential that is determined by an instance of the metadynamics method
+that is determined by an instance of the metadynamics method

 and is therefore dependent on a set of collective variables (CVs).